 I assume I am like most pregnant women and gain the “extra weight” due to cravings.
 I believe we have craving because our bodies are looking for something, extra nutrients.
 So my plan is to regularly give my body those nutrients ahead of time and hopefully I won’t cave into the habit of having “some baked potato with my sour cream” (that is the way the hubs explained my cravings for dairy with baby 2).
 My cravings have always fallen into 3 categories dairy (a lot of it), meat and feeling hungry enough to eat the whole right half side of the menu.
 So I am assuming that all means my body is looking for nutrients, calcium, magnesium, folate, amino acids, protein you know all the normal stuff.
 As it is no surprise our food often runs short in many of those areas.
 So absolutely taking a quality prenatal is a must, but then what?

-Bone broth is really an amazing food, and been used in healing issues for an eternity.
-This is like the key ingredient that led to the understanding chicken soup for making us feel better when we are sick.
+Bone broth is really an amazing food and has been used in healing issues for an eternity.
+This is the key ingredient that led to the understanding chicken soup for making us feel better when we are sick.
 Bone broth should be from grass-fed, pasture raised animals that is very important.
 We won’t get the nutrients if they did not get the nutrients.
-You may be asking yourself how will bone broth keep you from gaining weight it is a high fat food?
+You may be asking yourself how will bone broth keep you from gaining weight it is a high-fat food?
 This is true the fat content in bone broth is higher than say chicken broth from a can.
 However the nutrients are extremely high in bone broth, amino acids, which are very important for everything but also very important in keeping a toned and trim physique.
 Bone broth is one of the best sources on earth for amino acids that keep our metabolism firing on all cylinders.
-Check this site out absolutely my favorite places for bone broth information, and how it helps keep the weight down and fat burning up.

 Lemons are an extremely good for you, even superfood (I’d say).
 They are by far one of my favorite health food items to keep on hand.
 They are even better if you can consume the whole lemon, the rind is packed with nutrients.

-I adapted this recipe while back, from a Brazilian recipes.
-I came up with this out of a desire to be able to use the whole lemon for all the added nutrients in the rind as well as waste less and need less lemons in general.
+I adapted this recipe while back, from a Brazilian recipe.
+I came up with this out of a desire to be able to use the whole lemon for all the added nutrients in the rind as well as waste less and need fewer lemons in general.
 The cool thing about this recipe you can tweak it and use limes or add other fruit such as strawberries, blackberries, peach or any other fruit you may like with lemonade.
-The kids love strawberry lemonade, just add whole strawberries in the blended and mix it all in together.
-The craving crushing, pregnancy friendly lemonade recipe really helps me to desire less dairy and with that a whole lot less weight gain, win/ win.
+The kids love strawberry lemonade, just add whole strawberries in the blender and mix it all in together.
+The craving crushing, pregnancy-friendly lemonade recipe really helps me to desire less dairy and with that a whole lot less weight gain, win/ win.

 Raw almond milk